 The Big Genie List is full of resources, databases and educational opportunities to assist you in your search to find your ancestors.

 When you grab your copy , you will also receive the weekly Are You My Cousin? emails.
 Enjoy!

 Timelines can take on many different forms.
 Let’s look at a few examples before you begin.
 I created three different timelines for William Halley of Halifax County, VA.
 Each has its own advantages.

 2. This is an example of a vertical timeline for William Haley created using Google Sheets in Google Drive.
-You can use MS Excel to achieve the same thing.
+You can use MS Excel or your favorite spreadsheet program to achieve the same thing.
 View the whole timeline here.
 Creating a timeline with Google Sheets is advantageous if you research with a partner.
 They are easy to share an edit together.